Learning to Adopt Generative AI: Introduction

 \subsection{Organization of the Paper}

 The remainder of the paper is organized as follows.
-Section 2 offers a comprehensive literature review and situates our work within various research streams.
-Section 3 describes the data sources, variable construction, and exploratory analyses, underscoring the necessity of a structural learning framework.
-In Section 4, we present the model in detail, with estimation procedures and identification strategies outlined in Section 5.
-Section 6 provides the model estimation results and addresses RQ1 and RQ2.
-In Section 7, we perform further numerical experiments and evaluate counterfactual policy scenarios in response to RQ3.
-Finally, Section 8 concludes with broader discussions and highlights future research directions.
+Section 2 reviews the related literature and positions our study within past research streams.
+Section 3 then develops the theoretical arguments about the generative AI divide.
+Section 4 describes the data sources, variable construction, and exploratory analyses.
+Section 5 presents the model, while Section 6 details the estimation procedures and identification strategy.
+Section 7 reports the estimation results and addresses RQ1 and RQ2.
+In Section 8, we conduct numerical experiments and evaluate counterfactual scenarios to address RQ3.
+Finally, Section 9 concludes with a broader discussion and outlines directions for future research.